llllllxxxxxx/SAR-WATG/README.md

 For this analysis, three SAR images with different regions were used, available at <a href="https://uavsar.jpl.nasa.gov/cgi-bin">jet propulsion laboratory</a>.:

-- Parque Nacional Sierra del Lacandon, Guatemala (acquired April 10, 2015).
+- Parque Nacional Sierra del Lacandón, Guatemala (acquired April 10, 2015).

 - Cape Canaveral Ocean Regions (acquired September 22, 2016).